Reminder Email: What’s the benefit of having millions of people on the email list if only a few of them actually open and read the emails?

 Different Situations that Require Reminder Email

-There are so many different situations in which you need to be reminded of something but email is a great wat of reminding that someone of what they need to do.
+There are so many different situations in which you need to be reminded of something but email is a great way of reminding someone of what they need to do.

 Below you can find the list of an instance when you may need to send: